acbbullock/IO-Fortran-Library/doc_API_design/Examples/binary.md

 end program main
 ```

 @warning Reading into arrays of a different `kind` than the array that was written will invalidate the data.
-Always make sure the `kind` is matching.
+Always make sure the `kind` is matching for binary I/O.

-TIP: The `shape` of an array may be written to a csv file so that the value of `data_shape` can be read into the program before reading in the main array with the corresponding value.
+TIP: The shape of an array may be written to a csv file so that the value of `data_shape` can be read into the program before reading in the main array with the corresponding value.
 The following program demonstrates the above tip:

 ```fortran
 program main